MU-CS225-Haskell/MU-CS225-Haskell.github.io/_notes/00-getting-started.md

 ### Installing Haskell

-The only way to install Haskell as of now is via [stack](https://www.haskell.org/downloads#stack).
+The best way to install Haskell as of now is via [stack](https://www.haskell.org/downloads#stack).
 Go through the instructions for your OS and come back when it's installed.